-A sediment barrier is a temporary structure used across a landscape mostly on the contour to reduce the quantity of sediment that is moving downslope.
-The most commonly used barrier is a silt fence (a geotextile fabric which is trenched into the ground and attached to supporting posts and possibly wire fence.
+A sediment barrier is a temporary sediment control practice installed downstream of a disturbed area intended to remove large-sized suspended sediment from sheet flow runoff by facilitating settling and to a lesser extent filtration.
+The most commonly used sediment barrier is a silt fence made up of a geotextile fabric that is anchored into the ground and attached to supporting posts and possibly reinforced with a wire fence or polypropylene netting.
 Other barrier materials could include sand bags, wattles, and various man-made materials and devices that can be used in a similar manner as a silt fence.

-This practice applies where sheet and rill erosion occurs on small disturbed areas.
-Barriers intercept runoff from upslope to form ponds that temporarily store runoff and allow sediment to settle out of the water and stay on the construction site.
-Barriers can also prevent sheet erosion by decreasing the velocity of the runoff.
+This practice applies downstream of small disturbed areas that yield runoff volumes less than the design storage volume.
+Barriers intercept runoff from upslope to form impoundments that temporarily detain runoff and allow sediment to settle out of the water and remain on the construction site.

 - Site Preparation

-- Barrier Installation
+- Installation

-- Reinforce Outlet Bypass.
-(Not always applicable)

 - Erosion Control

 - Construction Verification

+- Maintenance